Jeff was born and raised in Santa Rosa, CA. His parents, Jerry and Janis Rainforth, divorced when he was five.

 In 2012 Jeff began writing for Hollywood talent agent turned war correspondent, Pat Dollard.
 Jeff also headed up Dollard’s 30-person research team.
 Later Jeff would write for the Wayne Dupree Show.

 In 2014 Jeff began organizing protests at Mexican consulates to pressure the Mexican government to free Marine Sgt.
 Andrew Tahmooressi from a Mexican prison.
-The rallies quickly went national & the Tahmooressi family asked Jeff to assist.
-Jeff is mentioned in Andrew’s mother’s book, When Light Prevails, her accounting of what transpired during the ordeal.
+The rallies quickly went national, & the Tahmooressi family asked Jeff to assist.
+Jeff is mentioned in Andrew’s mother’s book, When Light Prevails, her account of what transpired during the ordeal.

 I was an Army of one at the Mexican consulate in Sacramento today.
 All 3 times I've been here, it's been super windy….